Laimo64/Laparoscopic-Liver-Landmark/README.md

 # [Private Preview] Landmark Segmentation with Foundation Models

-This repository contains a simplified and anonymized preview of a work-in-progress project under submission.
+This repository contains a simplified and anonymized preview of a work-in-progress project under AAAI 2026 submission.

 ** Full code and data will be released upon acceptance.